FDA 21 CFR 211

 Following are the 21 CFR requirements for the first-timers:

 - Process owners interaction

 - Preliminary gap assessment

 - Retrospective analysis across all processes covering document management, data management, reports, etc.

 - Development of a comprehensive action plan for closing identified gaps

 - Development of mandatory procedures and important templates

-- Development organization structure and roles & responsibility
+- Development organization structure and roles and responsibilities

-This service is designed to suit manufacturers who have completed an FDA inspection and single or multiple findings.
+This 21 CFR 211 service is designed to suit manufacturers who have completed an FDA inspection with single or multiple findings.
 Our team of experts can be helpful in the following ways: